plank/laravel-mediable/README.md

 //...
 ```

-Note: a MIME type or extension could be present in more than one aggregate type's definitions (the system will try to find the best match), but each Media instance can only have one aggregate type.
+Note: a MIME type or extension could be present in more than one aggregate type's definitions (the system will try to find the best match), but each Media record can only have one aggregate type.

 ## Artisan Commands